-There are not many rules in our home and there isn’t really anything Jack isn’t allowed to do or touch.
-It is vaguely irritating when he plays with the dishwasher as it is liable to break one of these days with all the shoving of the drawers (!) but if he wants to sit on the table, stand on the sofa or jump on the bed, so long as he doesn’t do it when out of the house (which I would never let him do), I’m OK with it.
-I really try not to tell him off or give him many instructions as I want our home to be a place for him to explore and have fun in.
-When he wakes up in the morning he goes downstairs and plays alone until we / Sonny get up and soon he’ll be making himself breakfast, I am sure of it.
+There are not many rules in our home and there isn’t really much the kids aren’t allowed to do or touch.
+It is vaguely irritating when they play with the dishwasher (we have a kind landlord, but not that kind) but if they want to sit on the table, stand on the sofa or jump on the bed, so long as they don’t do it when out of the house (which I would never let them do), I’m OK with it.
+I really try not to tell them off or give too many instructions as I want our home to be a place for them to explore and have fun in.

 3. Trust vs. risk

-Not that we are constantly throwing our kids in the face of danger, but I do think that as parents we step back to a certain degree and let Jack take risks in order for him to get to know himself, his abilities and his limits.
+Not that we are constantly throwing our kids in the face of danger, but I do think as parents we step back to a certain degree and let them take risks in order for them to get to know themselves, their abilities and limits.
 Parenthood is a constant ‘assessing of a situation’ isn’t it?
 I am always tossing up :IF something were to go wrong, how bad would it be?” and then proceeding from there.
-If he jumps off that sofa, what are the chances he will fall and break his leg?
+If Jack jumps off that sofa, what are the chances he will fall and break his leg?
 You are always asking yourself those questions (not just me, right?).
-And as long as it’s not anything serious, I would rather let him experience it over continually firing rules at him.
+And as long as it’s not anything serious, I would rather let them experience it over continually firing rules at them.

 4. Few toys